 To sum it up

-Although individual supplements may preferable, vegan multivitamins can remain a convenient way to fill the some of the nutrient gaps in your diet.
+Vegan multivitamins offer a convenient way to fill some of the nutrient gaps in your diet.

 The tips above are meant to help you pick the vegan multivitamin best suited to your needs.
 However, keep in mind that most of your nutrients should come from a well-planned, nutrient-dense diet, rather than in pill form.